aio-libs/yarl/docs/index.rst

 PyPI contains binary wheels for Linux, Windows and MacOS.
-If you want to install ``yarl`` on another operation system (or *Alpine Linux* inside a Docker) the Tarball will be used to compile the library from sources.
-It requires C compiler and Python headers installed.
+If you want to install ``yarl`` on another operation system (or *Alpine Linux* inside a Docker) the tarball will be used to compile the library from sources.
+It requires a C compiler and Python headers installed.

-To skip the compilation please use `YARL_NO_EXTENSIONS` environment variable, e.g.:
+To skip the compilation you must explicitly opt-in by setting use `YARL_NO_EXTENSIONS` environment variable to a non-empty value, e.g.:

 ::